The history of Bloomington Lutheran Church is presented below.

 |

-Bloomington Lutheran School has had sixty-one teachers in pre-school through eighth grade.
-Nineteen of these teachers are currently teaching at Bloomington or Living Hope Lutheran School.
+Bloomington Lutheran School has had eighty-one teachers serve pre-school through eighth grade since 1952.
+Nineteen of these teachers, along with four resource room teachers, are currently teaching at Bloomington or Living Hope Lutheran School.